Clutter-free gifts might just save your sanity this season!

 All make for great clutter-free gifts.
 It’s not quite the same when you come to wrap a digital gift.
 We like to wrap a gift box anyway with a card explaining what the gift is or instructions tucked inside.

-These days you can get gift cards for loads of stores so if you are stuck on what to buy, it’s a great option.
-It’s also easier to mail and since the whole pandemic things, mailing internationally can be very hit and miss.
+These days you can get gift cards from loads of stores so if you are stuck on what to buy, it’s a great option.
+It can also cut down on costs if you plan to mail gifts.

 All the teens I know love a gift card because they get to choose what they want, and we all know how fickle a teen can be!
 Just be sure to buy a gift card for the right store!
 If you are really stuck an Amazon Gift Card covers pretty much every possible hobby or interest.